Professor Ray Chan

 - private hospitals.

-Lead researcher Professor Patsy Yates is Head of QUT’s School of Nursing and Director for Queensland Health’s statewide Centre for Palliative Care Research and Education (CPCRE).
+Lead researcher Distinguished Professor Patsy Yates is Head of QUT’s School of Nursing and Director for Queensland Health’s statewide Centre for Palliative Care Research and Education (CPCRE).
+Supportive and palliative care focuses on relieving symptoms caused by serious illness like cancer.
+It can be given at any point during a person's illness to help them feel more comfortable.

 Healthy ageing and dementia